-3.2.2 Installation of Permanent Monitoring Wells and Groundwater Sampling/Analysis
+3.2.2 Monitoring Well Installation and Groundwater Sampling/Analysis

-Three of the six soil borings will be converted to one-inch microwells for groundwater sampling and analysis purposes.
-These wells will be installed to the depth at which bedrock is encountered to provide permanent sampling points for repeatable monitoring of the CVOC groundwater impacts directly beneath the building.
+Two one-inch diameter microwells will be installed in off-site, downgradient locations.
+These wells will be installed to the depth at which bedrock is encountered to provide permanent sampling points for repeatable monitoring downgradient of the Site.
+The wells will be located in agreed-upon locations and require permission from downgradient property owners and/or the City of Rye.